lunarmodules/luasystem/doc_topics/03-terminal.md

     sys.setnonblock(io.stdin, true)

-Both functions require a timeout to be provided which allows for proper asynchronous code to be written.
-Since the underlying sleep method used is `system.sleep`, just patching that function with a coroutine based yielding one should be all that is needed to make the result work with asynchroneous coroutine schedulers.
+Both `readkey` and `readansi` require a timeout to be provided which allows for proper asynchronous code to be written.
+The underlying sleep method to use can be provided, and defaults to `system.sleep`.
+Just passing a coroutine enabled sleep method should be all that is needed to make the result work with asynchroneous coroutine schedulers.
+Alternatively just patch `system.sleep`.

 ### 3.3.2 Blocking input